FailAcademy/learning/wdp-vancouver/_slides/week-07/01-intro-to-php.md

 In PHP, unlike JS, we use `$` to define our variables.

-We can define variables as strings (with HTML tags):
+We can define variables as strings (including HTML tags):

 ```php
 $color = 'red';